Category: Home and Family

 I know that as parents it is our responsibility to teach our children and keep them safe.
 But often times, when I’m paying attention my kids are teaching me at the same time.
 After a parent/teacher conference last week for one of our kids, I was feeling especially impressed and inspired by their effort and development as an individual.
 I was thinking about it all day and feel compelled to share a few lessons that I have learned from them.
 There are MANY more things I have learned from them, but let’s just start with these…

 1. It’s okay to color outside the lines or to use an unexpected color in a picture.
-Trees crayonslook awesome pink after all!
+Trees look awesome pink after all!
 I appreciate the creativity and need to remember myself sometimes that things don’t have to be perfect.
 As long as I like what I am creating and having fun working on a project, that’s all that really matters.
 Different is good.
 Uniqueness makes things stand out in a good way and if love is put into it then only love can be portrayed.
 In life, I encourage the kids (and myself) to color outside the lines and try new things.
 Just because we are told or made to feel we should look a certain way or do what everyone else does, we don’t have to.
 We are free to be whoever we want to be.

 2. The “Buddy System” works.
 When I watch my daughter interact with her friends, they do EVERYTHING together and usually they’re even holding hands.
 Sometimes it’s nice to have a friend just to be there with you – even for the simple, every day things.
 I am so grateful for my friends and our buddy system.
 With friends, you feel like you can conquer the world!
 I aim to be that friend as well, always there to hold out my hand and offer support.